patlun/Telldus-core-raspberry-bookworm/README.md

 }
 ```

-I created the smallest possible file, I have no devices configurerd as I only uses my tellstick duo for access to some old sensors.
+I created the smallest possible file, I have no devices configurerd as I only uses my Tellstick duo for access to some old sensors.
 There are examples of how to add devices in the sources below.

 Find the serial by running usb-devices or other command like that.
 ```